AmnElDawla/OasisPro/README.md

 ## Important Notice (Part 1)

-Please make sure to `comment your code` so that we can understand it as well as be able to debug properly.
+Please make sure to `comment your code` so that we can understand it as well as be able to debug it properly.
 This will also help us in explaining our code to our TA.

 ## Important Notice (Part 2)